microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organizationalbranding-post-localizations.md

 | Application                            | Not supported. |

 ## HTTP request
-This request creates a new localization branding and a default branding, if one does not already exist.
+This request creates a new localization branding and a default branding if one does not already exist.
 <!-- {
   "blockType": "ignored"
 }